 In service by mail, the documents are sent to the party being served at their home.
 The server needs to mail the party being served to their business address to the owner at the main office or the agent for service if the party being served is a business.
 However, a home or mailing address is sufficient if the party is a person.

 The server then fills out a proof of service detailing to whom the papers were mailed and their address.
-The service by mail should be complete five days after the papers are mailed.
-However, mail service does not ensure that someone received the paperwork.
+The service by mail should be completed five days after the papers are mailed.
+However, mail service does not ensure that someone receives the paperwork.

 HOW TO SERVE LEGAL PAPERS BY SUBSTITUTE SERVICE IN CALIFORNIA

 Substituted California Process Service is used after several attempts to personally serve the papers have failed, which means that the server is often required to serve the party several times personally.
 If the server cannot find the party on different days of the week and times of day, they can leave the papers with someone of suitable age and discretion who lives in the party’s house or their place of work.
 However, it is necessary to inform them that these are legal documents for the other party and write down the individual’s details to whom they delivered service, often accompanied by a detailed physical description.

 A declaration of due diligence must be documented with every attempt to serve the papers in person.
 The server has to sign the document under the penalty of perjury.
 A Proof of Service should be filled and signed, wherein the server has to make sure to write the name of the person he or she left the papers with (or a detailed physical description).
 Substituted service is often done ten days after the papers are mailed.

 HOW TO SERVE LEGAL PAPERS BY NOTICE AND ACKNOWLEDGEMENT OF RECEIPT IN CALIFORNIA